 We understand that Anorexia is a very serious condition.
 But equally, we appreciate that the severity of the condition varies considerably from one person to another and so there simply isn't a standard approach to life insurance here.
 When you do apply for life insurance as an anorexia sufferer, providers will seek as much information as possible about your condition.

 Typically they will ask you:

 Generally insurers become concerned if your BMI falls below 17.
 Where anorexia is involved, you will typically find that insurers offer more favourable terms once your weight has stabilised and your BMI is around 20.
 If you still have anorexia, your weight is unstable or particularly low, we may have to approach a specialist insurer who will want to get a report from your GP, at their expense, to get a clearer picture of your medical history.

-If you have recovered from Anorexia and you now have what is considered a healthy BMI, you may be able to obtain cover on standard terms.
-Even if you still have symptoms or your BMI is below insurers standard guidelines you may still be able to obtain non-standard terms cover, usually meaning you pay increased premiums.
+If you have recovered from anorexia and now have what is considered a healthy BMI, you may be able to obtain cover on standard terms.
+Even if you still have symptoms of anorexia or your BMI is below insurers standard guidelines, you may still be able to obtain life insurance, but this will usually be at an increased premium.